Reed's Wireless Network

 Reed1x can be used by all Reed community members.
 Since it is encrypted it provides some measure of protection against eavesdropping; however only end-to-end encryption should be trusted (e.g. https or ssh connections).
 It requires re-authentication each time you connect.
 The Mac OS X operating system can connect to WPA2 networks with no additional setup; Windows and Linux users may need to install additional software.

-If you are unsure which wireless network to use, please contact CUS.Windows users, please follow these setup instructions.
+If you are unsure which wireless network to use, please contact CUS.Windows and Linux users, please follow these setup instructions.

 - Select Reed1x from your list of wireless networks.